 And I have to say, it was even more impressive than I was expecting.
-I only had a short time in the area, so I squeezed in part of the steep South Kaibab Trail from the South Rim.
+I only had a short time to go hiking in the Grand Canyon, so I squeezed in part of the steep South Kaibab Trail from the South Rim.
 The views alone were enough to convince me to make a trip back soon.

 My day at the Grand Canyon was a reminder of how beautiful the US can be, a fact that I had forgotten in my years of traveling around foreign countries.
 The US national parks, especially, are a stunning example of nature at its finest, and I’m glad I was able to experience more of them last summer.

 And as an added bonus, it was the National Park Service’s 100th anniversary in 2016 so I got into a lot of them for free.
 These were a few of my favorite photos from that trip.